Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Galois twists of modular curves

 \subsection{$Y_{\rho}(N)$ and its rational points}

-\defi{The group $\GL{\Z/N\Z}$ acts on the following diagram of quasi-projective $k$-schemes (and trivially on the second row) Twisting by $\rho$ (in the sense of Propositions \ref{cocycle-twist} and \ref{twist-equiv}) thus gives a diagram of quasi-projective $k$-schemes:
+\defi{The group $\GL{\Z/N\Z}$ acts on the following diagram of quasi-projective $k$-schemes (and trivially on the second row) where $C_N \subset X(N)$ is the cuspidal subscheme.
+Twisting by $\rho$ (in the sense of Propositions \ref{cocycle-twist} and \ref{twist-equiv}) thus gives a diagram of quasi-projective $k$-schemes: Moreover, the first cell is a Cartesian diagram, $j,\overline{j}$ are finite locally free of constant rank, and $C_{N,\rho}$ is finite \'etale over $k$.
+Moreover, $X_{\rho}(N)$ is smooth over $\Sp{k}$.}